Azure/autorest.csharp/readme.md

 ### Changing the resource type

-The .Net mgmt plane SDK requires a resource to have its own resource type, and the generator will automatically calculate the corresponding resource type from the request path of that resource.
-There is situations that the resource type cannot be calculated, in this case, you need to use the `request-path-to-resource-type` configuration to assign a resource type to the resource.
+The .Net management plane SDK requires a resource to have its own resource type, and the generator will automatically calculate the corresponding resource type from the request path of that resource.
+There are situations that the resource type cannot be calculated, in this case, you need to use the `request-path-to-resource-type` configuration to assign a resource type to the resource.
 For instance

 ```
 request-path-to-resource-type: